13 Best Linux Password Managers in 2021

 KeePass Password Safe

 Dashlane is a multi-platform password manager and generator.
-Like most of the other apps on this list, it secures all your passwords, PDF file, card details, etc. with a single master password.
+Like most of the other apps on this list, it secures all your passwords, PDF files, card details, etc. with a single master password.

-If you want to enjoy the Dashlane Premium free trial for longer than the standard 30 days then you can claim 6 months of free premium for users from this link.
+If you want to enjoy the Dashlane Premium free trial for longer than the standard 30 days then you can Claim your 6 months of Premium from this link.

 Dashlane Password Manager